Amlodipine Besylate (am-LOE-di-peen BES-i-late), Atorvastatin Calcium (a-tor-va-STAT-in KAL-see-um)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to amlodipine or atorvastatin.
-You should not use this medicine if you currently have liver disease, or if you are pregnant or breastfeeding.
+Do not use this medicine if you have had an allergic reaction to amlodipine or atorvastatin.
+Do not use this medicine if you have active liver disease, or if you are pregnant or breastfeeding.